 The Leaf's multi-blade design is engineered to be gentle, adjustable, and efficient.
 Load multiple blades - you can choose 1, 2, or 3 (for a closer shave) to customize it.
 The unique pivoting head is not found on any other safety razor and, in our opinion, is safer than a traditional safety razor with a way lower learning curve.

 The long, balanced handle delivers control and if you need extra support you can slide on the Leaf silicone sleeve for extra grip.
 This will be the last razor you ever buy.

 One Razor Stand to keep your razor upright for optimal airflow, and anti-slip footing keeps your stand in place.

-One 55 Single-edge Blade Pack made using cold-forged Swedish steel, with a platinum coating to stay sharper, longer.
+55 Single-edge Blades made using cold-forged Swedish steel, with a platinum coating to stay sharper, longer.

 One Blade Recycling Tin that will hold a years' worth of blades.
 Plus, you can bring your full tin back to the shop to dispose of the blades safely in our recycling bin.

 Available in Black, Mercury, or Silver.
 Shop Leaf Accessories (travel cases, extra blades, silicone grip sleeves, and shave bars).

 Looking for our single-blade razor for coarse stubble and precision edging?
 Shop The Twig.